Transversals as generating sets in finitely generated groups: Transversals as generating sets

+\begin{proof} The case when $n=1$ is trivial.
 The case when $n=2$ is done as follows: \\Left-right-clean $S$ to form $S'=(a,b)$.
 Clearly we can't have $a, b \in H$, or else $H$ can't have index $\geq 2$.
 So at most one of $a,b$ lies inside $H$.
 But then by Lemma \ref{extend LR} we can extend $\tilde{S}'$ to a set $T$ which is a left-right transversal for $H$.
 Seeing as $T$ contains $\tilde{S}'$, then it generates $G$.

 The case where $n=3$ is much more complicated, and we need to consider several sub-cases.
 So, left-right-clean $S$ to form $S'=(a,b,c)$.
 Clearly we cannot have $a, b,c \in H$, or else $H$ does not have index at least $3$.
 So at most two of $a,b$ lie inside $H$.
 Again, if only one of $a,b,c$ lies inside $H$ then we can apply Lemma \ref{extend LR} as before.
 So we are left to consider what happens when two of $a,b,c \in H$ (without loss of generality, re-label them as $h_{1}, h_{2} \in H$ and $g \notin H$).